spinalcordmri/spinalcordmri.github.io/README.md

 This repo contains the source code and documentation for the https://spinalcordmri.org/ website.

+## Main website (`spinalcordmri.org`)

-The website is written using the Jekyll static site generator, and is deployed and hosted using GitHub Pages.
+The main website is a simple landing page written using the Jekyll static site generator, and is deployed and hosted using GitHub Pages.
 The website uses a custom domain name purchased from NameCheap, then linked with GitHub Pages.
 (This way, instead of https://spinalcordmri.github.io, we get to use https://spinalcordmri.org.)

+## Setting up the GitHub Pages site

 Configuration settings can be found here: